-Consider the following when working with IN Carta SINAP:
+Consider the following when working with the IN Carta SINAP module:

-- It is not possible to delete or overwrite a model once it has been saved. - Upon editing and saving, a new model is created with a unique identifier. - Training set data is stored in a temporary folder while the SINAP application is being used. - Each time the SINAP application is started, all previously stored training-related data is deleted. - Closing the SINAP application without saving a model means that any changes made to the model will be lost.
+- After saving a model, you cannot delete or overwrite it. - Upon editing and saving, a new model is created with a unique identifier. - Training set data is stored in a temporary folder while the SINAP application is being used. - Each time the SINAP application is started, all previously stored training-related data is deleted. - If you close the SINAP application without saving a model, any changes made to the model are lost.

-Launch the Application
+Launching the SINAP Application

-To launch the application:
+To launch the SINAP application:

-From the Applications Tab in the Protocol Editor Table, click 2D-Analysis to start the segmentation work flow.
+From the Applications Tab in the Protocol Editor Table, click 2D-Analysis to start the segmentation workflow.